-To crank the engine with the starter, set this switch to "()", and then push the "(s)" side of the switch.
+To crank the engine with the starter, set this switch to "()", and then push the switch down towards "(§)".
 See page 5-1 for starting instructions prior to starting the engine.

 Set this switch to "X" to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.